JayFreelancer/FusionSQLDeveloper/README.md

-# ExecuteFusionSQL
+# FusionSQLDeveloper
-ExecuteFusionSQL is a web based solution to execute SQL for oracle fusion/SaaS
+FusionSQLDeveloper is a web based solution to execute SQL for oracle fusion/SaaS

 # Features
 - Web based custom solution